GoldenbergLab/lab-helper-codes/guides/aws/s3-tasks/README.md

     2. (Optional, but recommended) Add an `error.html` file that AWS will route to in case of errors in server-side logic that happen from time to time.
     3. Click **Save**.
+    4. The URL of the non-secure website of the task will pop up.
+You will need this URL later when you set it up to redirect to the secure version of the site

 4. Now click on **Permissions**.
 ![permissions](aws_screenshots/permissions.png)